sebnitu/vrembem/packages/drawer/README.md

 #### Drawer State

-By default, the state of a drawer is saved to local storage and applied persistently under the `VB:DrawerState` local storage key.
+The state of all drawers are saved to local storage and applied persistently under the `VB:DrawerState` local storage key.
 Set `store: false` to disable the local storage feature.
 Use `storeKey: "CUSTOM-KEY"` to change the key that local store is saved under.

 ## Behavior and Accessibility

-Drawers when in their modal context follow a set of patterns expected from other modals on the web.
+Drawers while in their modal state follow a set of patterns expected from other modals on the web.
 Here's what to expect:

 1. When a modal drawer is opened, focus is moved to the dialog or an element inside.
 2. Modal drawers provide standard methods for the user to close such as using the `esc` key or clicking outside the dialog.